libris/librisxl/README.md

 The importing mechanism for Libris XL consists of a number of scripts (see the scripts directory) that are used for fetching data from various sources and placing it as files in a directory structure.
 These files are then used as the input to the lxl_import java program which transforms and imports the data into the Whelk (Libris XL).

 In order to function, this program needs a Libris XL secret properties file.
-Please consult the whelk-core readme, for information on how to build such a file
+Please consult the [https://github.com/libris/whelk-core](whelk-core) readme, for information on how to build such a file

 lxl_import expects records fed to it to have a certain order, such that each bibliograhic record be followed by the holding records for that record (if any).
 This ordering of the data must be in effect at the latest after any XSLT transforms have been applied.
 This program should NOT be used to import authority records.